vikas-pai/Devrev-assignments/Assignment-2/close-command/README.md

 https://drive.google.com/file/d/1-ptEzK7iL5qowiyGHTcE6Uk6EWOgm3J4/view?usp=drive_link

+## Usage

+Click on any issue and head over to the Discussions tab.
+Type /close in the comment section to move the issue to the completed stage which closes the issue.

 ## Installation and Usage of Close Command Snap-In

 This repository contains the code for the Close Command Snap-In.
 The Close Command Snap-In is a Snap-In that can be used to close an issue.The Snap-In is built using the DevRev CLI.